Avoid Nine Business Myths: Reality Check

 To win, you must provide the best value to the government—in these days of reduced budgets, the lowest cost proposal which meets the technical acceptability of the procurement has a great chance to win.
 You must also show that you are completely capable of performing the contract—past performance documentation on similar contracts is usually required.

 No designation or certification guarantees that you will be awarded federal contracts—you must, with a few rare exceptions, compete to win.

 Myth 9: “I’m an 8(a)/Woman Owned/Service Disabled Veteran Owned/HUB Zone business, by law large companies have to provide me with subcontracts on federal contracts.”

 Reality check: Yes, the federal government requires large corporations to subcontract a certain percentage of most large contracts to small businesses.
 However, it is up to that large corporation to select which businesses it uses as subcontractors.
 One last bit of advice—few large companies will choose you if they don’t like working with you—personality does matter!

 There are many great small companies for these large corporations to choose from—you must be better, smarter, and cheaper to be competitive.

 With the right advice, your business dreams stand a much better chance of succeeding.
 A great resource for any entrepreneur or business owner is the US Small Business Administration—call the local office in your area for information on what products/services may be right for you.

-Author: Dave Everhart is deputy director for the Nevada District of the US Small Business Administration, and formerly an award-winning small business owner and entrepreneur.
+Author: Dave Everhart is a recent deputy director for the Nevada District of the US Small Business Administration, and formerly an award-winning small business owner and entrepreneur.

 Back To News